Softnet-Free/.github/profile/README.md

     * [Softnet ASN.1 Codec (Java)](https://github.com/softnet-free/asn1codec-java) / This is a repo for the Softnet ASN.1 codec written in Java.
 Softnet uses it to encode/decode messages in the ASN.1 DER format for transmission over a network.
 This tool can also be used to encode/decode application data for transmission over a network, although you can use any other format, such as JSON;
     * [The Developer Guide to Softnet ASN.1 Codec (Java)](https://softnet-free.github.io/asn1codec-java/) / This guide explains how to use **Softnet ASN.1 Codec (Java)** in the application development;
 3. Softnet server software for Windows
-    * [Softnet Tracker](https://github.com/Softnet-Free/softnet-tracker-c-sharp) / Softnet Tracker implements the core business logic of Softnet Free;
+    * [Softnet Tracker](https://github.com/Softnet-Free/softnet-tracker-c-sharp) / This server implements the core business logic of Softnet Free;
-    * [Softnet Proxy](https://github.com/Softnet-Free/softnet-proxy-c-sharp) / Softnet Proxy implements mechanisms for establishing TCP and UDP connections in peer-to-peer or proxy mode;
+    * [Softnet Proxy](https://github.com/Softnet-Free/softnet-proxy-c-sharp) / This server implements mechanisms for establishing TCP and UDP connections in peer-to-peer or proxy mode;
-    * [Softnet MS](https://github.com/Softnet-Free/softnet-ms-aspnet) / Softnet Management System provides users with tools for managing devices and clients utilizing the Softnet platform;
+    * [Softnet Management System](https://github.com/Softnet-Free/softnet-ms-aspnet) / Softnet MS provides users with tools for managing devices and clients utilizing the Softnet platform;
-    * [Softnet ServerKit](https://github.com/Softnet-Free/serverkit-c-sharp) / Softnet ServerKit is a library that contains classes and algorithmes used by the Softnet servers;
+    * [Softnet ServerKit](https://github.com/Softnet-Free/serverkit-c-sharp) / This library contains classes and algorithmes used by the Softnet servers;
-    * [Softnet ASN.1 Codec (C#)](https://github.com/Softnet-Free/asn1codec-c-sharp) / Softnet ASN.1 Codec (C#) is a codec used by the Softnet servers to encode/decode messages in the ASN.1 DER format for transmission over a network;
+    * [Softnet ASN.1 Codec (C#)](https://github.com/Softnet-Free/asn1codec-c-sharp) / This codec is used by the Softnet servers to encode/decode messages in the ASN.1 DER format for transmission over a network;
     * [Administration Tool](https://github.com/Softnet-Free/admin-tool-c-sharp) / This tool is used to initially set up the platform database and assign/revoke the "Administrator" role to users;
     * [Database Generation Script](https://github.com/Softnet-Free/database-script-mssql) / This is an SQL script for creating a Softnet database in MS SQL Server.